Skip to main content

 async def analyze_company(company_url: str):

-await window.go_to_url(url=company_url, new_tab=True)
+await agent.go_to_url(url=company_url, new_tab=True)

-return await window.agent(prompt="Extract company valuation data")
+return await agent.run(prompt="Extract company valuation data.")

 results = await asyncio.gather(*[